Rebecca-Dankowich/ZeldaCopycat/README.md

-﻿# ZeldaCopycat

 # Acknowledgements
-freepix.com

-Wood texture used for paraglider model
+freepix.com - Wood texture used for paraglider model

-Nintendo

-Legend of Zelda: Breath of the Wild origional game
+Nintendo - Legend of Zelda: Breath of the Wild original game